solidphoenix/bankheisttest_go/README.md

 A few of the things you can do with bankheisttest_go:

-  - understand if, else, is else, switch - case conditions
+  - understand if, else, if else, switch - case conditions

 ## Feedback